znsio/specmatic-order-bff-jms/README.md

 * Specmatic Stub/Mock Server: Create a server that can act as a real service using its OpenAPI or AsyncAPI spec

 ## Background
 A typical web application might look like this.
 We can use Specmatic to practice contract-driven development and test all the components mentioned below.
-In this sample project, we look at how to do this for nodejs BFF which is dependent on Domain API Service and Kafka demonstrating both OpenAPI and AsyncAPI support in specmatic.
+In this sample project, we look at how to do this for nodejs BFF which is dependent on Domain API Service and JMS demonstrating both OpenAPI and AsyncAPI support in specmatic.

 ![HTML client talks to client API which talks to backend API](assets/specmatic-order-bff-architecture.gif)

 ## Tech
 1. Spring boot
 2. Specmatic
-3. Specmatic Beta extension (for mocking Kafka)
+3. Specmatic Beta extension (for mocking JMS)
 4. Karate

 ## Start BFF Server